What can I study?

 Monash Course Finder may also be helpful.
 It's an online database of every degree offered by us, and it's a great tool for searching keyword terms – you can navigate to individual unit details this way.
 You should be aware that the fee and application information in Course Finder does not apply to exchange and study abroad students.

-Under Australian, Malaysian and South African visa rules, as an exchange or study abroad student you must be enrolled full-time throughout your stay.
+Under Australian and Malaysian visa rules, as an exchange or study abroad student you must be enrolled full-time throughout your stay.

 A normal full-time load at Monash is 24 credit points (four units/subjects), but 18 credit points (three units/subjects) is permitted.
 You can't enrol in more than 24 credit points per semester.